 HOW TO SPEND 10 DAYS IN NORTHERN ITALY (OR 7 DAYS)

-Let´s get started with the top attractions in Northern Italy to see in a one week or 10 days.
+Let´s get started with the top attractions that should be on your Northern Italy itinerary.

-Depending on the time of your arrival, I suggest starting your time in Northern Italy with spending one full day in Bergamo.
+Depending on the time of your arrival, I suggest starting your Northern Italy itinerary with spending one full day in Bergamo.

 Bergamo is a beautiful city located just one hour from Milan, and it is a real gem.
 It is less crowded and less expensive than Milan, but prettier.
-Yes, it is a must-see place in Northern Italy.
+Yes, it is a must-see place in Northern Italy in 10 days.

 Places to Visit in Bergamo